-&lt;sup>10 Re 7-Eleven Stores (1994) ATPR 41-357 at 42,683.
+11 Re 7-Eleven Stores (1994) ATPR 41-357 at 42,683.

-- The Proposed Conduct involves a relatively small proportion of electricity demand for the NEM, Victoria and NSW, and accordingly would not have a material impact on competition. - Any information shared between the Group members will be limited to the acquisition of electricity and the implementation of the Proposed Conduct.
+- The tender process will be open and transparent and will ensure there will be competition between electricity suppliers to secure the contracts. - The Proposed Conduct involves a relatively small proportion of electricity demand for the NEM, Victoria and NSW, and accordingly would not have a material impact on competition.12 - Any information shared between the Group members will be limited to the acquisition of electricity and the implementation of the Proposed Conduct.
 The Applicants submit that, given the Group members are not competitors (in the services they provide) and their alignment is centred on the purchase of renewable energy, the likelihood of public detriment from an increased risk of coordination between the Group members is considered negligible.